General Candidate FAQs

 Clinical experience (such as a completed residency or fellowship) is preferred and for some of the Physician Fellowship positions, it is required.
 We are seeking physicians with completed residencies in internal medicine, family practice, or pediatrics or completed fellowships in hematology, oncology, rheumatology/immunology, cardiology, or infectious disease.
 Please consult the specific position descriptions.

 The RPIF Physician Fellowship Program was initiated in 2018.
-We have 4 physician alumni who have completed the Program, and 5 current Physician Fellows.
+We have 15 physician alumni who have completed the Program, and 4 current Physician Fellows.
 The Rutgers Institute for Pharmaceutical Industry Fellowships is the largest and most experienced provider of Doctor of Pharmacy (Pharm.D.)
-Fellowships in the Industry and currently has approximately 300 Fellowships in partnership with 21 Pharmaceutical/Drug Development companies on both the east and west coasts.
+Fellowships in the Industry and currently has over 300 Fellowships in partnership with almost 30 Pharmaceutical/Drug Development companies on both the east and west coasts.

 Physicians who obtained their MD or DO degree from medical schools outside of the US are eligible to apply.
 Clinical experience (such as a completed residency or fellowship) is preferred and for some of the Physician Fellowship positions, it is required.
 If candidates receive an offer, they must provide proof of eligibility to work/train in the U.S. for the duration of the Fellowship Program.
 Please refer to the FAQs regarding International Candidates.